sindresorhus/sindresorhus.github.com/_apps/velja.md

 I don't have any immediate plans to support this.
 There is currently very little demand for it and it's complicated to implement.
 I will consider it if there is more demand for it.

-I would recommend trying out containers instead (see above). *(Contains are not currently supported, but will be)*
+I would recommend trying out containers instead (see above). *(Containers are not currently supported, but will be)*

 <a id="focus-mode"></a>
 #### Can the default browser change based on the active [focus mode](https://support.apple.com/guide/mac-help/set-up-a-focus-to-stay-on-task-mchl613dc43f/mac)?